Ella-Hoeppner/Quoot/README.md

   * just a vau but it automatically evals it's arguments so it works like a lamba in a normal lisp
   * once this is done, translate my cljs kd-tree implementation to Quoot
     * run benchmarks for cljs, clj, and Quoot
-* implement as_fn for QuootValue::List
-  * treat it as a call to nth
 * think about whether there's a way to make a spread/unroll operator work
   * it's kinda like a macro but that applies to the parent form of where it's called... is there a way to fit this into the evaluation model?
 * more standard library functions: